orefalo/g2/README.md

 The prompt shows:

-* The current branch name and the hash of the last commit. **M** is used as a subtitute for "master"
+* The current branch name and the hash of the last commit. **M** is used as a substitute for "master"
 * File counts: staged, changed and untracked filed.
 * Obviously username and host.
-* And finally the path, which smartly truncates at 40 caracters.
+* And finally the path, which smartly truncates at 40 characters.
-* The prompt colors will adjust depending of the state of the repositoty: clean, modified, comflict resolution... etc
+* The prompt colors will adjust depending of the state of the repository: clean, modified, conflict resolution... etc
-* Not visible on this screenshot is the optional error code should a shell command fail.
+* Not visible on this screen shot is the optional error code should a shell command fail.

 Note: file counters can be expensive with large repositories.
 You may turn off the feature by running `g setup` and setting "Count files in the bash prompt? (true):" to **false**.